Young Artist Programme

 • Professional Performance Platforms in our recital series of international standard

-• Community Performance Platforms, guided by coaching from song specialists, Sholto Kynoch and Jocelyn Freeman
+• Community Performance Platforms with preparatory coaching and guided reflection from song specialists, Sholto Kynoch and Jocelyn Freeman

-• Professional Development Talks on from leading industry specialists, including opportunities for career coaching, Q&A, and networking
+• Professional Development Talks delivered by leading industry specialists, including opportunities for career coaching, Q&A, and networking

-Following masterclass coaching from Fauré specialist, Roy Howat, selected participants will perform alongside a selection of Gwilym Bowen (tenor), Lucy Gibbs (mezzo), Jared Andrew Michaud (bass-baritone), Christina Koti (piano) and Jocelyn Freeman (piano) a complete, historic performance of Fauré’s Mèlodies in celebration of the composer’s centenary weekend.
+Following masterclass coaching from Fauré specialist, Roy Howat, selected participants were invited perform alongside Gwilym Bowen (tenor), Lucy Gibbs (mezzo), Jared Andrew Michaud (bass-baritone), Christina Koti (piano) and Jocelyn Freeman (piano) a complete, historic performance of Fauré’s Mèlodies in celebration of the composer’s centenary weekend.

-Selected participants will receive coaching from acclaimed song specialists, Sholto Kynoch and Jocelyn Freeman to prepare and present a recital for elderly residents in the Lewisham community, as part of our ongoing collaboration with Ageing Well Lewisham.
-Each CPP carries an inclusive fee to cover expenses of £85 per Young Artist.
+Selected participants received coaching from acclaimed song specialists, Sholto Kynoch and Jocelyn Freeman to prepare and present a recital for elderly residents in the Lewisham community, as part of our ongoing collaboration with Ageing Well Lewisham.

 “It was really liberating to perform at the Ageing Well meeting after years of the music college environment...
 This is what music is all about.”